jrobgood/detrumpifier/README.md

 ## Installation

-INSTALL AT YOUR OWN RISK:  it's all the way open source, so you can see I am doing nothing sinister here, but I also take no responsibility for unintended consequences.
+INSTALL AT YOUR OWN RISK:  it's all the way open source, so you can see I am doing nothing sinister here, but my coding chops are so rusty who knows what this thing might do.
+It's been pretty well behaved on my own browsers but I take no responsibility for unintended consequences.

 This extension is designed for users who are willing to turn on Chrome's developer mode.
+It's generally pretty harmless but keep your chrome up to date and don't install extensions you haven't verified (maybe including this one?!)

 ### Installation from GitHub